fruitsaladchan/kona-download/README.md

 # kona-download

-simple script to download photos from https://konachan.com/
+lil script to download photos from https://konachan.com/

 - leaving tags and characters option blank will download most recent images from https://konachan.com/post?tags=
 - to download single pages enter as "1 2 3" or "1-3" / leaving blank downloads one page